Asterisk name and location lookup AGI

 Number is a NULL-terminated character string.
 The other fields are 32-bit signed integers.

-Number length is always zero in 'numbers.idx'.
+Number length is zero in 'numbers.idx'.
 And the length of the number in 'areas.idx' and 'regions.idx'.

 Note: When number length is zero, namelookup.agi will try to match the complete telephone number.
 And when number length is not zero, namelookup.agi will only try to match the first number-length number of digits of the telephone number.